-These Chicken Bacon Subs disappear lickety split at my house.
-They are so easy to assemble, and make a perfect freezer meal.
+These Hot Chicken Subs with Bacon will disappear lickety-split at your house.
+They are so easy to assemble and make a perfect chicken freezer meal.

 Are you ready for a freezer meal that’s going to knock your socks off?
 This is it!
 Chicken Bacon Subs, a FishFamily favorite since 2010.